Fort Walton Beach Felony Traffic Attorneys

 My name is Tim Flaherty.
-I’ve been a criminal defense lawyer in Fort Walton Beach since 2001.
+I’ve been a Fort Walton Beach Felony traffic offense lawyer since 2001.
 Brandy Merrifield is my partner.
 She has worked with me since 2007.
 We focus our practice 100% on criminal defense.
 We are ready to help you, so call Flaherty Defense Firm at (850) 243-6097 for a free consultation.

 What should I do if the police want to talk to me about a traffic accident involving an injury or death in Fort Walton Beach?